 Then it happens again.

-All of this paves the way for pattern analysis, to be explored next time.
+The boomerang parade paves the way for coloring and pattern analysis, to be explored next time.

 To set the stage, here are two very limited clusters with a common value 3.
 These clusters have freeform starting edge r6 that suggests coloring restrictions on patterns.
 If you’ve reached X-Panel Pattern Analysis in the Guide, you might want to do a freeform panel on your own.